TC FAQs (essential info)

 Is there retake material available for TC Exams?

-All of the resources that are needed to pass the TC exams are available on myCABLE.
+All the resources needed to pass the TC exams are available on myCABLE.
 There is no retake material available for these modules – if you need to resit a module the resources will be made available to you after booking.

 When will I receive my exam results?